-Despite being a stressful time of planning and executing, weddings can be an amazing time.
-It is a day in which a couple can celebrate and demonstrate their affection and commitment towards each other, and it is a day rooted in love and joy.
-Not to mention, it is a perfect occasion to get all your loved ones together in one place.
+Despite the stress of planning, weddings can be an amazing time!
+It is a day in which a couple can celebrate and demonstrate their affection and commitment towards each other; it is a day rooted in love and joy.
+Not to mention, it is a perfect occasion to gather all of your loved ones together.

 However, what could be more dramatic and eventful than a normal wedding?
 Well, that could very well be a royal wedding!
 From exquisite wedding locations, which boast resplendent interior finishings, to having the world watching the ceremony, royal weddings are certainly a highly anticipated event.

 So, let us take a quick walk down memory lane and showcase some of the fabulous venues and locations royal weddings have taken place.

 First up, Prince Charles and Princess Diana commemorated their love for each other at the St. Paul’s Cathedral on July 29, 1981.
 The stunning Cathedral is located in the heart of London, United Kingdom, and boasts ornate interior finishings that have our jaws dropping!

 We absolutely adore the stone-carved wall paneling, as it offers greater visual-depth and interest to the space.
 Do you want to replicate the wall paneling in your own space?
 Then it’s time to discover our panel mould.
 Meanwhile, the altar has our eyes drifting upwards to the golden, sky-high, dome ceiling.
 The impeccable ceiling treatment really does elevate this space to new heights!